cccc1763/memoryEdit/README.md

 # memoryEdit #######################
-memoryEditing for inter, login, map it need to includeMemoryEditor.dll
+<br>memoryEditing for inter, login, map
+<br>it need to includeMemoryEditor.dll